Fun Festive Season Activities For the Family

 You are sure to find Christmas festivities in your town or city, or in one nearby.
 Some hold concerts, while others organise carols by candlelight for charity.
 You may also find nativity plays, festive season light switch-on ceremonies, funfairs, markets, and Santa villages.

 Another family activity you can consider doing if you live in a place in which people decorate their front lawns and homes with lights and figures is to go on a neighbourhood tour.
 Whether you walk or drive, slow down the pace and focus on spending time together.
-You can put your feet up and play Canadian casino games online while you catch your breath when you get back home.
+You can put your feet up and play real casino games online while you catch your breath when you get back home.

 Festive Food Fun